-- Satisfactory completion of a course.
-Not included in the computation of grade point average (GPA) but credit hours are applicable toward graduation requirements. - U Unsatisfactory completion of a course.
-No quality points for computation of GPA and no assignment of credit hours. - Withdrawal from a course after the add/drop period, but before the seven calendar days following the midpoint of the course.
+- D- 0.7 - F 0.0 Failure (no credit received). - Satisfactory completion of a course.
+Not included in the computation of grade point - S average (GPA) but credit hours are applicable toward graduation requirements. - Unsatisfactory completion of a course.
+No quality points for computation of GPA and - U no assignment of credit hours. - Withdrawal from a course after the add/drop period, but before the seven calendar days following the midpoint of the course.
 Withdrawal from a half-semester course will be possible only within the first two weeks of the course.
-Withdrawal from a course may be initiated by either the student or instructor. - Incomplete may be given at the discretion of the instructor and with the approval of the Vice President for Academic Affairs if a student, because of an incapacitating illness or exceptional circumstances beyond their control, fails to take a final examination or to complete a major assignment.
-In the absence of special circumstances, a student who receives an incomplete when grades are recorded will receive a failing grade for the course unless the deficiency is rectified within two weeks of the conclusion of the semester.
+Withdrawal from a course may - W be initiated by either the student or instructor. - I See Incomplete Grade Policy below